adilevin/event-sourcing-example/README.md

 ## How to play around?

-For the banking demonstration, type
+For the banking demonstration, run

+    bank_demo.bat

+which invokes

     python -i bank_script.py